Quidditch (real-life sport): Rulebook 9

 The release of Rulebook 9 coincided partially with the reformation of the IQA.
 As USQ released the rulebook, the IQA chose to adopt the eighth iteration as the de facto international standard where the proceeding rulebook will be released under the guise of the IQA.
 The changes from Rulebook 8 to Rulebook 9 were minimal.

-Rulebook 9 requires that if a chaser or keeper decides to reset the play by throwing the quaffle back to their side of the pitch, there must be a chaser and/or keeper to receive the quaffle.
+Rulebook 9 required that if a chaser or keeper decides to reset the play by throwing the quaffle back to their side of the pitch, there must be a chaser and/or keeper to receive the quaffle.
 If there is no one to receive the ball, it will be considered a turnover and the offending team will lose possession of the quaffle.

 Rulebook 10

 The release of Rulebook 10 coincided partially with the reformation of the IQA.
 As USQ released the rulebook, the IQA chose to adopt the eighth iteration as the de facto international standard where the proceeding rulebook will be released under the guise of the IQA.
 The changes from the Rulebook 9 to 10 were minimal.

 Rulebook 10 now requires that once an opposing team has scored, the keeper and or point chaser must keep the ball moving forward at all times.
 The rulebook has become more strict on tackling and cards are given at the discretion of the head referee.
 In addition, moving screens are illegal.
 This means that if a person wishes to screen for another player that has the quaffle, the person setting the screen must have their feet planted.